TREAD LIGHTLY, BREATHE DEEPLY AND LET NATURE TAKE THE LEAD

 Off the beaten track in a very natural area, its buildings are in an isolated position and Nature rules supreme.
 Where all attention is given to the quality and comfort of the accommodation and its amenities, Farm 215 is not a resort, but a place where people can retreat in natural and rural surroundings in a down-to-earth and relaxed guesthouse.

-Facilities & Amenities: 3 interconnected spaces: lounge, bed- and bath-area; bath positioned in front of a large window, shower and toilet; wood-stove in the lounge warms the suite up during chilly evenings; covered wooden deck that stretches out over the whole front of the unit.
+The Fynbos Suite exists of 3 interconnected spaces: lounge, bed- and bath-area.
+The shower and toilet are accessed by the only inside-door in the suite, while the bath is positioned in front of a large window.
+A wood-stove in the lounge warms the suite up during chilly evenings.
+The whole front of the suite consists of glass with 3 big glass sliding doors that open up to a covered wooden deck that stretches out over the whole front of the unit.

 The 1 downstairs room is the largest and the coolest in summer, has a covered terrace and a private garden filled with chattering birds in the morning.
 All bathrooms are en-suite with a bath and separate shower.